365 Buttons, Zero Explanation: How Intentional Marketing Creates Memorable Brand Messaging

 To which I ask,

-There is always a risk of repelling people when you do — and voice — what matters.
+There is always a risk of repelling people when you do what matters.

 But the truth is: The fire that casts off the wrong people is the light that draws in the right ones.